jfecher/ante-website/content/blog/vision_for_ante.md

 banner = "img/banners/anteater3.jpg"
 +++

-> ⚠️ This article is a draft and may still have substantial changes before it is finalized!

 # A Vision for Future Low-Level Languages

 I've had this vision in my head for quite a while now on what code written in a low-level language _could_